-The specific scientific goals are to conduct clinical and laboratory investigations of the mechanisms of nicotine addiction; to further understand the effects of tobacco use and exposure to second-hand tobacco smoke, including genetic studies and investigations of racial and ethnic differences in measures of tobacco exposure and tobacco-related diseases; to develop and test innovative interventions for tobacco users, especially those in high-risk populations, including youth, individuals co-morbid with mental and substance abuse disorders, chronic smokers, and ethnic minorities; to provide estimates of the economic costs of tobacco use to society and the corresponding benefits of tobacco control programs; to conduct research on tobacco related policy and to continue to study the effects of the tobacco industry, both nationally and internationally, on tobacco use; and to better describe populations with high smoking rates, both in this country and internationally.
+The specific scientific goals of the Tobacco Control Program are to (1) conduct clinical and laboratory investigations of the mechanisms of nicotine addiction; (2) further understand the effects of tobacco use and exposure to second-hand tobacco smoke, including genetic studies and investigations of racial and ethnic differences in measures of tobacco exposure and tobacco-related diseases; (3) develop and test innovative interventions for tobacco users, especially those in high-risk populations, including youth, individuals co-morbid with mental and substance abuse disorders, chronic smokers, and ethnic minorities; to provide estimates of the economic costs of tobacco use to society and the corresponding benefits of tobacco control programs; to conduct research on tobacco related policy and to continue to study the effects of the tobacco industry, both nationally and internationally, on tobacco use; and to better describe populations with high smoking rates, both in this country and internationally.
 Rather than being distinct areas of work, these investigations often interact with, and benefit from each other, spanning multiple disciplines.
 The expertise inherent of the Program membership supports the accomplishment of these goals.

 Center for Tobacco Control Research and Education

 The Center encompasses the work of 29 faculty members, their students, fellows and staff, who are committed to research, cessation, training and education designed each year.
 This work extends from basic studies of nicotine pharmacology through the health effects of smoking and secondhand smoke to action-oriented policy interventions.